Frequently Asked Questions

 You can pay your taxes by these methods: (Click here to view our payment method options brochure.)

 Yes.
-Garfield Township is able to provide our taxpayers with the ability to pay taxes with a VISA, MasterCard or Discover Card.
+Garfield Township is able to provide our taxpayers with the ability to pay taxes with a VISA or MasterCard only.
 There is a 2.5% convenience fee charged for this service.
 Pay online now by clicking here or call (616) 784-5774 and follow the automatic prompts.
 The Garfield Twp access code is: 9099 3042.

 Yes.
 Go to our computer processor website BS&A Software by clicking the highlighted words.
 You will need to go to "Sign Up" to create a user name and password that will identify you as the owner of the property.
 One parcel # can be assigned free look ups with each user id.
 If you are looking at more than one parcel #, there is a $2 per parcel look up fee.